 Backup & Disaster Recovery

-If your data is backed up frequently, in different places, you do not have to play hostage.
-Why pay or suffer a major PR blunder if you can simply go back 15 minutes in time?
+If your data is backed up frequently, in different places, you don’t have to play hostage.
+Why pay or suffer a significant PR blunder if you can go back fifteen minutes in time?

 Backup & Disaster Recovery

-Your BDR policy is put in place to drive the actionable steps required to restore IT operations back to “business as usual” following pandemics, power grid failures, medical emergencies, cybercrime, workplace violence, riots, hurricanes, tornados, floods, forest fires, arson, snow, ice storms, earthquakes, and falling trees.
+Your BDR policy is put in place to drive the actionable steps required to restore IT operations back to “business as usual” following a host of outside forces:

-If uninterrupted operations are your highest priority, a good BDR policy will give you not only the professional IT services you need, but the confidence, the redundancy, and the resilience to press reset with minimal blowback to your bottom line.
+If uninterrupted operations are your highest priority, a good BDR policy will give you the confidence, the redundancy, and the resilience to press reset with minimal blowback to your bottom line when a disaster strikes.

 Business Continuity Planning